Links

 CONSUL DEMOCRACY TIPS - PARTICIPATORY BUDGETS

-• Participatory Budgets are probably the most complex participatory processes at CONSUL DEMOCRACY.
+• Participatory Budgeting is the most complex participatory processes at CONSUL DEMOCRACY.
 The platform is prepared for a large process that can have up to 9 phases.
 Reflect on the needs of your process and remember that it is not necessary to activate all of them.

 • Keep in mind that this process has automated the sending of certain emails to users, for example when their proposal is qualified as unfeasible.
-Check if the messages adapt to your process.
-More information in "Messages to users" in the section "3.1 Administration Interfaces"
+Please check if the messages fit your participation needs.
+You'll find more information in "Messages to users" in the section "3.1 Administration Interfaces".

-• This process allows you to combine face-to-face and online participation.
+• The Participatory Budgeting process allows you to combine face-to-face and online participation.
 Take advantage of its functionalities to overcome the digital divide.
-More information in "signature sheets" and "Ballot boxes" in the section "3.1 Administration Interfaces"
+More information in the "Signature sheets" and "Ballot boxes" in section "3.1 Administration Interfaces".

 2.4.3 How do I configure it?